williambdean/williambdean/README.md

 # Hello :wave:

 My name is Will Dean.
-My background is in Statistics and have been working as a Data Scientist the last 4 years in the transportation and real estate industries.
+My background is in Statistics and have been working as a Data Scientist in the transportation and real estate industries.

-I enjoy working with geographical data.
-Most likely because it helps me forget about my [*Fernweh*](https://www.linguee.de/deutsch-englisch/search?source=auto&query=fernweh).
-I love to travel and figure out how the world works while talking to people in the process.

-I am currently interested in exploring different Bayesian models, specifically with the library `PyMC`.
-I find the software fun to use and very helpful for the problems I like to solve.

-Some of my other favorite python software recently is:

-- `PyYAML`
+I enjoy working with geographical data and exploring user behavior.

+The tools I reach for frequently are Python and Docker.
+I will use libraries like:

-- `rich`
+- `PyMC`
-- `fastapi` / `typer` (big fan of all the creator's work)
 - `geopandas`

-As of late, I have been exploring python code design techniques to create easy-to-use APIs that can be easily extended.
-This [YouTube Channel](https://www.youtube.com/c/ArjanCodes) has been an inspiration for me.
+- `typer`

+I am not foreign to opening up a GitHub Issue or PR :smile:

-I love to learn and collaborate so feel free to [connect with me](https://www.linkedin.com/in/williambdean/)!
-I've been looking into freelancing and have some options posted [here](https://www.fiverr.com/williamdean600?up_rollout=true) as well.
+I love to learn and collaborate so feel free to [connect with me](https://www.linkedin.com/in/williambdean/) or keep up with [my blog](https://wd60622.github.io/blog/)

 <img class="img" src="https://github-readme-stats.vercel.app/api?username=wd60622&show_icons=true&theme=transparent&count_private=true&include_all_commits=true" />